Chuck Wepner

 Charles Wepner (born February 26, 1939) is an American former professional boxer.
 He fell just nineteen seconds short of a full fifteen rounds against world heavyweight champion Muhammad Ali in a 1975 championship fight.
 Wepner also scored notable wins over Randy Neumann and former world heavyweight champion Ernie Terrell.
 He was also the last man to fight former undisputed world heavyweight champion Sonny Liston.

-Wepner's boxing career, and fight with Ali after, inspired the 1976 film Rocky, and other life events were chronicled in the 2016 film, Chuck.
+Wepner's boxing career, and fight with Ali, inspired the 1976 film Rocky, and other life events were chronicled in the 2016 film, Chuck.
 He was also the subject of the 2019 film The Brawler.

 Early life

 Charles Wepner was born on February 26, 1939, in New York City.
 He is of German, Ukrainian, and Polish descent.

-Wepner learned to fight on the streets of Bayonne, New Jersey, saying, "This was a tough town with a lot of people from the docks and the naval base and you had to fight to survive".
+Wepner learned to fight on the streets of Bayonne, New Jersey saying, "This was a tough town with a lot of people from the docks and the naval base and you had to fight to survive".
 Wepner was about a year old when he moved in with his grandmother on 28th Street near Hudson Boulevard (now Kennedy Boulevard).
 He was raised by his mother and grandparents, living in a room that was a converted coal shed until he was 13.
 He was an avid player of sports in his youth, playing basketball for the Police Athletic League.
 At Bayonne High School, his height helped him get a spot on the basketball team.

-At the age of 15, Wepner opted to join the U.S. Marines, inspired by the movie Battle Cry.
-In the marines he became a member of the boxing team, developing a reputation for being able to withstand other boxers' punches, and becoming a military champion at one of the airbases.
+Aged 15 (or 16), inspired by Battle Cry (12 March 1955), having persuaded his mother to sign his 'phony papers', the underage Wepner enlisted for three years in the U.S. Marines.
+In the Marines, he became a member of the boxing team, developing a reputation for being able to withstand other boxers' punches, and becoming a military champion at one of the airbases.
 A 1975 Sports Illustrated article said that Wepner had saved the lives of three Marine pilots, pulling them from blazing airplanes.